 According to Equifax, a business credit score above 670 is considered good.
 Businesses with such scores are generally considered low-risk, making them attractive to lenders and suppliers.

 One way to get a high credit score is to regularly monitor your credit report.
+Commercial credit reports can assist businesses by helping them make informed decisions and reduce risk.
 Make sure to keep it up to date.
 Spotting discrepancies early can save you from potential damage to your business’s credit score.

 Also, pay business loans and other debts on time, every time.
 Doing so will show your reliability which is a major factor that impacts credit scores.